Tejaswi397/BlinkIT-Grocery-PowerBI-Dashboard/README.md

 Analyzes sales trends of outlets based on their establishment year.
 Determines whether newer outlets are growing faster than older ones.
 Helps in planning future expansion based on outlet performance trends.
+## Key Takeaways
+Regular fat-content items contribute more sales than low-fat items.
+Medium-sized outlets perform better than small and high-sized ones.
+Tier 3 locations generate the most sales, followed by Tier 2 and Tier 1.
+Supermarket Type 1 is the dominant outlet in terms of total revenue and items sold.